 You are employed by a construction consultancy firm as a trainee architectural assistant.

 The firm comprises around 15 members of staff and most of their workload is local, within a few miles of the office, except for some regional projects.
 They tend to work on projects across a range of sectors, including education, residential, commercial and industrial.
-They specialise in project management and employ architects, architectural technologists, quantity surveyors and construction, design and management (CDM coordinators, plus support staff.
+They specialise in project management and employ architects, architectural technologists, quantity surveyors and construction, design and management (CDM) coordinators, plus support staff.

 In addition to the above, the project team comprises other consultants as follows: